Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Existing Disentanglement Datasets

-With an understanding of how VAEs reorganise the latent space, we seek to investigate how the construction of datasets interacts with this process.

-Consider the the 3D~Shapes dataset~\cite{3dshapes18} in \cref{fig:data-traversals_shapes3d-cars3d}, which contains observations of shapes fixed in the centre of the image with progressively changing attributes or factors such as size and colour.
+Consider the 3D~Shapes dataset~\citep{3dshapes18} in \Cref{fig:data-traversals_shapes3d}, which contains observations of shapes fixed in the centre of the image with progressively changing attributes or factors such as size and colour.
 If, as humans, we are given unordered observations from a traversal along the size factor of 3D~Shapes, it would be easy to order these observations using a perceived increase or decrease in the size of the shape.
-We might even say that the shapes in the images overlap by different amounts.
-We may consider shapes that are closer in size to possess more overlap, and therefore also consider them to be closer together in terms of distance.

-It is natural to extend this idea to VAEs constructing orderings over pairs of observations, using both the ground-truth factors as well as how the frameworks themselves perceive the distances between data points.
+We might even say that the shapes in the images overlap by different amounts, considering shapes that are closer in size to possess more overlap, and thus also considering them as closer together in terms of distance.
+This idea naturally extends to VAEs ordering pairs of observations, and so we seek to investigate the correspondence between how these frameworks perceive distances over data points to reorganise the latent space and the ground-truth factors themselves.